Leducnamtek123/Leducnamtek123/README.md

 # Welcome to My GitHub Profile!

 Hello!
-I am [Duc Nam Le](https://www.linkedin.com/in/duc-nam-le-0ab0b1312/), a [Software Engineer] passionate about software development and application deployment.
-I have experience working with technologies such as .NET, Angular, React, and deployment strategies.
+I am [Duc Nam Le](https://www.linkedin.com/in/duc-nam-le-0ab0b1312/), a Software Engineer passionate about software development and application deployment.
+I have experience working with technologies such as .NET, Angular, React, and various deployment strategies.

 ## 🌐 Language Options